Oak Garages

 TN12 9QJ

 When it comes to extending your property, there are many different options.
-From single storey brick built extensions to conservatory styles and even an oak orangery, there is no shortage of options.
-If you plan to add an orangery, the first question to have answered regards the planning permission and other requirements to keep the legal side of things right.
-So is planning permission needed for an orangery?
+From single-storey brick-built extensions to conservatories and even an oak orangery, there is no shortage of options.
+If you plan to add an orangery, the first question to answer is whether planning permission is required.

 Book a free consultation with one of our experts and we'll arrange a phone call to discuss your project.